-When The Fresh Prince of Bel-Air hit television screens on September 10, 1990, young viewers weren’t just howling with laughter at the smart humour of the NBC sitcom; they were also awestruck at the fashion looks sported by Will and his cousins.
-Costumed by Judy Richman, who also outfitted A Different World, the show helped Afrocentric street style become mainstream, and its influence in the fashion scene is still felt to this day.
+When The Fresh Prince of Bel-Air hit television screens on September 10, 1990, young viewers weren’t just howling with laughter at the smart humor of the NBC sitcom; they were also awestruck at the fashion looks sported by Will and his cousins.
+Costumed by Judy Richman, who also outfitted A Different World, the show helped afrocentric street style become mainstream, and its influence in the fashion scene is still felt to this day.

 While Will’s fashion influence on the show can’t be denied, we can’t forget the immense impact of another Fresh Prince star—‘90s fashion icon Ashley Banks.
 Played by Afro-Panamanian actor Tatyana Ali, Banks was arguably one of her generation’s it-girls, and not just because she was the sweet-cool girl in the mansion next door.
 Her cropped denim jacket and mom jeans pairings inspired young people across race, culture, and class.

-Throughout the series’ six seasons, Bank’s character evolved from the silly youngest sibling enamoured by her cousin from Philly to a self-assured young woman with an eye for trends, and her wardrobe reflected this transformation.
-In the series’ early years, Banks sported bold-printed sets and baggy, colourful outfits that reflected her cheerful personality and interest in hip-hop.
+Throughout the series’ six seasons, Bank’s character evolved from the silly youngest sibling enamored by her cousin from Philly to a self-assured young woman with an eye for trends, and her wardrobe reflected this transformation.
+In the series’ early years, Banks sported bold-printed sets and baggy, colorful outfits that reflected her cheerful personality and interest in hip-hop.
 It wasn’t until the fourth season that little Ashley became a major fashion inspiration.
 In it, we see her in the midst of teenagehood, forming her own personal style separate from the playful patterns of pre-teen clothing and homogeneous school uniforms.
 With her babydoll tees, mom jeans, tennis skirts, and combat boots, Ali’s character (and the actor herself) set the tone for ‘90s fashion.
 When Banks performed at a talent showcase in the first episode of the fifth season, “The Client, Part 1,” with a black bra top, cropped dark denim jacket, and light-wash mom jeans, the outfit—which reflected the decade’s fashion zeitgeist—immediately became one of Banks' most memorable looks and outfit inspiration for young viewers entering adolescence.
 Banks’ style after season four showcased the character’s growth as an individual and as a musical artist.

 Like Alicia Silverstone’s Cher Horowitz, and other fictional fashion icons of the time, the actor behind the role of Ashley Banks became a major trendsetter, too.
 In the music video for her melodic hit “Boy You Knock Me Out,” from her 1998 album Kiss The Sky, Ali showed us how to perfectly rock a cropped tank and a pair of loose-fitting bootcut jeans.
 And let’s not overlook Ali’s red carpet looks, such as the iconic pastel purple ensemble she wore for the 1999 Teen Choice Awards or the black mini dress layered over a white tank she wore for a Kids’ Choice Awards orange carpet.